On free stable distributions: Acknowledgements

-The first-named author was supported by Marie Curie Actions -- International Incoming Fellowships (Project 328112 ICNCP).
-The research of the second-named author was supported by the Natural Sciences and Engineering Research Council of Canada.
+The authors would like to thank two anonymous referees for their careful reading of the paper and for suggesting several improvements.
+The research of T. Hasebe was supported by Marie Curie Actions -- International Incoming Fellowships (Project 328112 ICNCP).
+The research of A. Kuznetsov was supported by the Natural Sciences and Engineering Research Council of Canada.